 The main disadvantage of the Google Pixelbook is its high cost.
 With a minimum list price pushing into the quadruple-digits, it is far more expensive than many traditional laptops that feature the same basic components, and its optional stylus is an additional cost.
 If you prefer the Chrome OS and are seeking maximum performance with no regard for cost, the Pixelbook is the best option out there.
 If you're looking for a functional laptop to augment your computing needs while traveling, there are better value models out there.

-Read review: Google Pixelbook
+Read more: Google Pixelbook review

 Excellent Bang for the Buck